-The nodeType is an EC2 instance type.
-This only affects any nodes launched now.
+The leaderNodeType is an EC2 instance type.
+This only affects the leader node.

-The --zone parameter specifies which EC2 availability zone to launch the cluster in.
+The -zone parameter specifies which EC2 availability zone to launch the cluster in.
 Alternatively, you can specify this option via the TOIL\AWS\ZONE environment variable.
 Note: the zone is different from an EC2 region.
 A region corresponds to a geographical area like us-west-2 (Oregon), and availability zones are partitions of this area like us-west-2a.